 Located in Budapest, this wonderful pedestrian-only street runs from Vorosmarty-ter all the way to Vamhaz-korut and the beautiful Market Hall.
 The pedestrian section used to end at the point where the street is bisected by the Elizabeth Bridge, however, a few years ago a second section was made pedestrian as well.
 While the first section is lively and popular, the other area emanates more charm.
 A melange of cafes, fancy shops and boutiques can be found along the street.
 Among some of its spectacular sights are the remnants of the Medieval Váci gate at Vörösmarty Square and other interesting structures located along Váci utca.

-Commonly known as the Central Market Hall, this has got to be the grandest and most beautiful market hall in Europe.
-Opened in 1897, the building—designed by Samu Pecz—underwent a thorough renovation and re-opened for its centenary.
+The Central Market Hall has got to be the grandest and most beautiful market hall in the country if not entire Europe.
+Opened in 1897, the building designed by Samu Pecz underwent a thorough renovation and re-opened for its centenary in 1997.
 It's a massive, airy space filled with bright piles of food.
 The mezzanine level is crammed with dozens of folk embroidery and souvenir stands, plus a pleasant cafeteria, beer and food stalls.
-In the basement, you will find fish, pickles (savanyusag) and a supermarket as well as the hallowed Azsia—an international foods store.
-Be aware that butchers and greengrocers begin packing up their produce as much as an hour before closing.
+In the basement, you will find fish, pickles (savanyusag) and an international food store.
+The important thing to note here is that the butchers and greengrocers begin packing up their products almost an hour before closing.

 Part of the Herendi chain, this shop located on the north side of Vaci utca specializes in village pottery.
 Their selection includes plates, teapots, jugs, soup bowls and tureens, vegetable dishes, oil pots and egg cups.
 They are all hand-painted with different village motifs such as grapes and vines.
 They make great gifts and practical souvenirs.